 - Power Strip Guide – How to Buy and Mount a Floor Power Strip

 - Helpful Tips on Hardwood Flooring

 3. Stick to Quality

-Scaffolding isn’t cheap and this has led to a number of companies being formed that offer scaffolding at highly discounted prices.
-Don’t use them.
+Scaffolding isn’t cheap, and this has led to several companies being formed that offer scaffolding at highly discounted prices.
+Could you not use them?
 Always make sure your materials are properly certified.
-Yes, they cost more, but the lawsuits you will be filed with if someone were to die or be injured as a result of unsafe, uncertified scaffolding towers will be far more expensive.
-Plus, you should always put people before profits.
+Yes, they cost more, but the lawsuits you will be filed with if someone were to die or be injured due to unsafe, uncertified scaffolding towers will be far more expensive.
+Plus, it would help if you always put before profits.

 4. Don’t Overload

 Scaffolding is built to hold a certain amount of weight and no more.
-Never, ever, exceed this weight.
+Never, ever exceed this weight.
 Remember, as well, to count the weight of the materials, as well as the combined weight of the people working on your scaffolding.
-This is why you also have to make sure that all your construction workers are honest about their weight, including the weight of their personal protective clothing, as these calculations have to be made properly.
-Always round upwards as well, so that you have a reasonable margin of error.
+This is why you also have to make sure that all your construction workers are honest about their weight, clothing, as these calculations have to be made properly.
+Always round upwards as well so that you have a reasonable margin of error.

 5. Maintain Your Scaffolding

 Whether in use or not, the tower should be regularly inspected, and the individual parts should be properly maintained.
 This regular inspection should be done by an independent supervisor who is knowledgeable about structure and design.
 They will check each part and tell you whether something needs repairing or replacing.
 If any part is no good anymore, you won’t have wasted it as you may be able to reuse it somewhere else, just not on your scaffolding tower.

 Last but not least, your scaffolding should be properly stored.
 If you leave it exposed to the elements all the time, what do you think will happen to the individual parts?
 Storage is a key element to overall safety.